hackclub/hackclub/clubs/README.md

 Most high schools require you to register your club with the student council or school administration before having your first meeting.

-Generally they have an application to fill out (click here for an example).
+Generally they have an application to fill out [click here for an example][lowell_club_application].
 Some schools require having a club constitution that outlines the club's purpose and operational procedures.
-See if you can get a template constitution from the school (most have them) -- the constitution won't have too much impact on your day-to-day operations.
+We've created a template constitution for you, which you can find [here][club_constitution_template].

 This shouldn't take very long, especially once you have a teacher sponsor backing you.

 [lowell_club_application]:
 https://docs.google.com/forms/d/1Tr8OkMX3IN8SWsYkWeTTW4GIyNSDdvco8uks9UE_FOE/viewform

+[club_constitution_template]: constitution.md

 ### Student Sign-Ups